top of page

 Learning to use scissors can be challenging for little hands.
 Here are some common mistakes and how to correct them:

-• Holding the scissors incorrectly – Teach children to place their thumb in the smaller hole and fingers in the larger hole of the scissor handles.
+Holding the scissors incorrectly — Teach children to place their thumb in the smaller hole and fingers in the larger hole.
 A visual reminder like a sticker on the thumb hole can help.

 Cutting Activities

-Building scissor skills takes time, but with these engaging cutting activities for preschoolers, your child will be learning through play.
-Each activity encourages precision, coordination, and creativity, making cutting practice both fun and rewarding.
+Building scissor skills takes time, but with these engaging activities, your child will be learning through play.
+Each activity encourages precision, coordination, and creativity.

 Cutting Straight Lines